jw1984/Telepathic-Immortal/README.md

 Nothing in this repository constitutes legal advice or creates any attorney-client relationship.

 Users are solely responsible for lawful, ethical, and safe use of this project.

+Biometric and speaker-identification limitation

+This project does not create voiceprints, identify speakers, recognize returning users from their voices, perform voice authentication, or store voice templates.
+Microphone-derived frequency values are used only for temporary game control and visualization.

+Do not modify this project to identify or authenticate individuals from their voices without obtaining a separate legal and privacy review.